 "I thought it was ironically funny.
-I did more work than those three together.
-They finally paid me what I deserved."
+I did more work than all three together.
+They finally paid me what I was worth."

 "McLaughlin said you were a professional boxer before the war."

 "True, sir.
 I fought at Reggie's Tavern on Friday and Saturday nights while my mother was helping rich folks throw parties."